-Has the Refiner established a strong internal system of due diligence, controls, and transparency over silver supply chain, including traceability and identification of other supply chain actors?
+Has the Refiner established a strong internal system of due diligence, controls, and transparency over Palladium and Platinum supply chain, including traceability and identification of other supply chain actors?

 Heraeus has established a strong internal system of due diligence, controls, and transparency over Precious Metal supply chain, including traceability and identification of other supply chain actors.